Threats to Hawaiian Monk Seals

 Main Hawaiian Islands

-In the MHI, monk seals can be injured or killed by hooks when taking bait or fish from the lines of nearshore fishermen.
-Since 2014 NMFS has intervened in over thirty hooking cases with surgeries sometimes required to successfully remove the hook(s).
+In the MHI, monk seals are injured and sometimes die from hooking when taking bait or fish from the lines of nearshore fishermen.
+NMFS has intervened in dozens of hooking cases with surgeries sometimes required to successfully remove the hook(s).
 Several animals have had to be handled more than once to remove hooks.
 This indicates a need for community engagement and increased communication with fisherman to minimize seal-fisher interactions and find alternative solutions, while continuing the de-hooking activities, to reduce this threat.

 Monk seals are vulnerable to infectious diseases spread by pets, feral cats and dogs, rodents, livestock, insects and other vectors introduced into the MHI but not found in the NWHI.
-Among those of particular concern for monk seals are distemper viruses, Leptospira spp., and Toxoplasma gondii and West Nile Virus.
+Among those of particular concern for monk seals are distemper viruses, Toxoplasma gondii, West Nile Virus, and Leptospira spp.
 Toxoplasmosis is proving to be a particularly significant threat to monk seals—a disease caused by a parasite shed in cat feces.
-Since 2004 toxoplasmosis has caused the deaths of at least 12 monk seals in the MHI.
-To mitigate effects of disease, monk seals are being vaccinated against canine distemper virus and some de-worming trials have been conducted (Gobush et al 2011).
+Since 2004 toxoplasmosis has caused the deaths of more than a dozen monk seals in the MHI.
+Monk seals are being vaccinated against canine distemper virus with the aim of achieving herd immunity in order to prevent a potential outbreak.

 Non-lethal Human Interactions